robertsmd/OfflineFindRecovery/README.md

 # command will run for 5-10 minutes
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-# set up environment to work with brew
+# set up environment to work with brew using this command or a similar one that brew prints at the end of its install script for you to run
 (echo; echo 'eval "$(/usr/local/bin/brew shellenv)"') >> ~/.bash_profile
 eval "$(/usr/local/bin/brew shellenv)"